spicata/obsidiannotes-v.2/content/Comp Sci Task 1.md

 	- In the future, I also plan for the voice assistant to be a general tool in the office, for example it could send emails to large batches of fellow colleagues.
 	- Furthermore, people who have used voice assistants before may demand high quality in graphical design of the program.
 Using Tkinter, I plan to provide a well-thought-out visual interface, however **I have used copyrighted images (Siri logo) for parts of the visual design**, as I feel its simplistic design fits my program, and I admire the quality of the Siri voice asssitant.
 - The program will fill its user's need for a simplistic, easy-to-use voice assistant that will improve their productivity.
 It will also improve their quality of life, by helping its users achieve a healthy study schedule/routine.
-- The licencing used is the Permissive MIT licence, the reasoning for which is explained at the end of the Licencing section.
+- The licencing used is the Permissive MIT licence, the reasoning for which is explained at the end of the Licencing section
+- Having published the project to GitHub, anyone who wishes to modify my code through GitHub will automatically follow the licencing requirements of the MIT licence.
+Their programs should contain the original copyright notice and a copy of the original MIT licence.

 **Licencing**
 Currently, there are 3 main software licences used by companies across the world: